wangitu/CherryQ/README.md

 ```

 ## Estimate parameter impact on model performance
-To obtain the cherry indices that have the highest impact on model performance， run the following command:
+To obtain the cherry indices that have the highest impact on model performance, run the following command:
 ```Bash
 python estimate_impact.py \
     --base_model <model to be estimated, e.g. NousResearch/Llama-2-7b-hf> \